I once read about the purpose of God's kindness.

 The odd thing is I didn't ask for money, though it was obviously on my mind.
 He just offered without expectation of anything in return...despite knowing how irresponsible I'd been with my own hard earned money.

 To be honest, it's hard to receive that kind of kindness - the "undeserved" kindness.
 Even when you're broke!
 Inside I didn't feel like I deserved anything but "punishment" for allowing myself get to that point.
-The inner voice was telling me how "I couldn't trust myself", and "I'd lost all self-respect, and self-control".
+The inner voice was telling me how "I couldn't trust myself"…that "I'd lost all self-respect, and self-control".
 If you've ever been in that head space, then you know that's a tough place to escape...

 The point is this: Acts of "undeserved" kindness aren't meant to excuse poor behavior.
 They're meant to create an opportunity for a change.